 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-At the time of our inspection the property was unoccupied.
-However all floors were covered and there was furniture and stored items throughout.
-This has limited our inspection to an extent.
+At the time of our inspection, the property was unoccupied, but was fully furnished and had floor coverings in place throughout.
+This has limited our inspection to some extent.